german92/iExperience.github.io/slides/1B/irb_strings_integers_variables.md

 ---

-## Ruby Statements
+### Ruby Statements

-1. Does some work
+1. Do some work
-2. Returns a result
+2. Return a result

----
-## NOTE:

-* Assigning/re-assigning a variable always returns the variables **new** value after the assignment
-* So far, the *result* of each statement is purely informative, but it will be important later

 ---